Razr78/Winter-Town/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 I hope you like it feel free to send any tips and tricks i can use to make the game better.
 Im always open to constructive critism.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+(edit: This project has been closed for the time remaining i want to switch over the c++ instead of java)